On the Spectrum of the Many-Body Pauli Projector

-This theorem clarifies the role of many-body Pauli forces in multicluster systems.
-Since the kern of the projecting operator defines an allowed subspace, it is good enough to expand a probe function of the many-body Hamiltonian over the eigen states of the operator $\hat{P}=\sum_{i}{\hat{P}_i}$ corresponding to the zero eigen-value.
-The obtained results indicate that the truncation of the allowed model space following the operator $\hat{P}$ is a good approximation.
+This theorem clarifies a role of many-body Pauli forces in multicluster systems.
+Since the kern of the projecting operator defines an allowed subspace, it is good enough to expand a probe wave function of the many-body Hamiltonian over the eigen states of the operator $\hat{P}=\sum_{i}{\hat{P}_i}$ corresponding to the zero eigen-value.
+The obtained results indicate that the truncation of the allowed model space following the operator $\hat{P}$ is a natural procedure.
 This way is valid even for the case when the operators $\hat{P}_i$ and $\hat{P}_j$ overlap strongly.